-Rusty nails are usually found outside in the soil, so they're more likely to be contaminated with C. Tetani bacteria than with a rusty razor, which is usually kept inside.
-The chance of contracting tetanus from a rusty razor is very low if maintained hygienically.
-Tetanus comes from bacteria that are often found in soil.
+The chance of contracting tetanus from a rusty razor is very low if it is kept clean and hygienic.
+Rusty nails are usually found outside in the soil, so they are more likely to be contaminated with C. Tetani bacteria than with a rusty razor, which is usually kept inside.
+Puncture wounds pose the greatest risk because the bacteria that cause tetanus are anaerobic (oxygen kills them).